Portable AC units commonly use 900 to 1,800 running watts, with startup spikes often in the 1,800 to 3,200 watt range.

 FAQs

-Does how many watts does a portable air conditioner use have startup surge?
+Do portable air conditioners have startup surge?

 How do I estimate daily kWh quickly?